sebastianknopf/opentransport-editor/README.md

 2. If you don't want to use Composer, you also can download the whole package from [php-download.com](https://www.php-download.com) searching for `opentransport/editor`.
 Take a look into their user guide, to see how it works in general.

-Once you've created the PHP package for *OpenTransport* Editor, you can upload the whole chunk of files to your webserver using the FTP client.
-After that, type your desired address in the browser to start the web installer.
-See the [installation guide](/docs/INSTALL.md) for more information.
+See the [installation guide](/docs/INSTALL.md) for more information and installation steps.

 ## Beginner Guide